mr-tony-stark/fintech-core/docs/10-components/event-bus-outbox.md

 ## 🛠 Responsibilities
 - Each service writes events to a **local outbox table** within the same DB transaction as state changes.
 - A dispatcher process drains the outbox and publishes to the bus.
+  - Batch size, concurrency, and backoff are configurable.
+  - Exponential backoff with jitter on publish failures.
+  - DLQ on repeated failures after `RETRY_MAX`.
 - Consumers are idempotent and dedupe events.
 - Provide metrics, retries, and dead-letter handling.